bill268/parkingspots/README.md

 input: latitude, longitude and radius (in meters)
 * Second API - reserve a available spot (using id)

-*the screen shot of the swagger ui*
+*the screen shot of the swagger ui running in my local docker container*
 ![swagger-ui running in local docker container](https://github.com/bill268/parkingspots/blob/master/swagger_ui_screenshot.png)